 The construction of the bridge was completed in August 2022, with the track laying work on the bridge completed in March 2023.

 Scheduled to enter service in 2024, the Chenab Bridge will have a lifespan of 120 years.
 It will contribute to local economic development and better transportation accessibility in the region.

-Need for the Chenab rail bridge
+Background of the Chenab rail bridge

 Chenab Bridge design details

 Norway-based Force Technology Laboratory conducted several wind tunnel tests to understand the effects of wind speed, static force coefficients and gust buffeting.
-The bridge is designed to resist wind speeds of up to 260kmph.
+The bridge is designed to resist wind speeds of up to 260km/h.
 The seismic nature of the project zone was also considered during its design.

 A ring of aerial security will be provided to safeguard the bridge.
 An online monitoring and warning system will be installed on the bridge to protect the passengers and train in critical conditions.
 Footpaths and cycle trails will be provided adjacent to it.
 The bridge will be painted with a special corrosion-resistant paint, which lasts for 15 years.

-Contractors involved in constructing the Indian bridge
+Contractors involved in the construction of the Chenab Bridge

 Finland-based WSP Group and Germany-based Leonhardt Andra and Partners are the consultants for the project.
 VCE Consult ZT-GmbH designed the pylons of the bridge.
 Jochum Andreas Seiltransporte installed the cables for the pylon.
 AkzoNobel was awarded the painting services contract for the bridge.